TechHog8984/inu/README.md

 ### TODO:
 - tests
   - have a file called test.luac and just check the output of inu (or the Bytecode struct)
+- explore integration with wasynth to easily port this to Luau